by John Salt - Last updated December 2024

 Micro single rotor fixed pitch RC helicopters with auto level like this are great first RC helicopters and will help you build some very important skills required to then progress to a collective pitch machine.
 Understanding RC helicopter controls and orientation reversals being the two most beneficial at this early stage in your RC helicopter learning curve.

-So if you're just starting out, don't know much about the hobby yet and are self-learning with no instructor or experienced RC helicopter pilot to guide you, any of these or other good hobby grade 4 channel micro fixed pitch single rotor RC helicopters with auto level stabilization are my recommendation.
+So if you're just starting out, don't know much about the hobby yet and are self-learning with no instructor or experienced RC helicopter pilot to guide you, the C129/101 or any other good hobby grade, 4 channel, micro fixed pitch single rotor RC helicopter with auto level stabilization is my recommendation.

 Things change however once you get your first collective pitch / 3D RC helicopter.